 The Vibe: Sweet, salted dark chocolate with a bright, floral twist.

-This bar combines Ugandan cacao with bee pollen and flake salt for a complex, flavor-layered experience.
+This local favorite combines Ugandan cacao with bee pollen and flake salt for a complex, flavor-layered experience.
 Sweet and earthy with just a hint of salt.

 • Aroma: Honeycomb and flowers